Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Class-Mappings.md

 You can find sample class mappings in [Migration.Tool.Extensions/ClassMappings/ClassMappingSample.cs](../../Migration.Tool.Extensions/ClassMappings/ClassMappingSample.cs).

 - `AddSimpleRemodelingSample` showcases how to change the mapping of a single page type.
-- `AddClassMergeSample` showcases how to merge two page types into a single content type.
+- `AddClassMergeExample` showcases how to merge two page types into a single content type.
 - `AddReusableRemodelingSample` showcases how to migrate a page type as reusable content.

 ## Registration